DAILY DISCIPLINE #62

 I Samuel 12:13-15

-Day 8 Perhaps you in the willfulness of your heart demanded something that was against your parents, or other authorities wishes.
-Your determination and rebellion got you your own way until one day you realized your sin but it was too late to step backwards.
+Day 8 Perhaps you in the willfulness of your heart demanded something that was against your parents or other authorities' wishes.
+Your determination and rebellion got you your own way until one day you realized your sin but it was too late to step back.